Dual Diagnosis: Alcoholism and Gambling Addiction

 Treatment for alcoholism and gambling addiction

-There are many rehabilitation options to treat alcohol and gambling problems.
+There are many local rehabilitation options to treat alcohol and gambling problems.
 Inpatient clinics, where a person will stay for a length of time to engage in the treatment, are the most useful at the start of this type of recovery.

 It’s important to be treated for the two problems at the same time in order to help prevent relapse.
 A stay at rehab provides a well-rounded approach that recognises how both the problems make each other worse.
 Therapists and alcohol workers are trained to treat both areas.